-We have seen that two lines in a plane mostly intersect at a point or may not intersect.
+We have seen that two lines in a plane may intersect at a point or may not intersect.
 In some situations they may coincide with each other.

-Similarly, what are the possible relative positions of a curve and a line are given in a plane?
-A curve may be a parabola as you have seen in polynomials or a simple closed curve "circle" which is a collection of all those points on a plane that are at a constant distance from a fixed point.
+Similarly, what are the possible relative positions of a curve and a line given in a plane?
+A curve may be a parabola as you have seen in polynomials or a simple closed curve like a "circle" which is a collection of all those points on a plane that are at a constant distance from a fixed point.

 You might have seen circular objects rolling on a plane creating a path.
-For example; bicycle wheel on a sandy field, wheels of train on the track etc., where it seems to be a circle and a line.
-Does there a relation exist between them?
+For example; bicycle wheel on a sandy field, wheels of train on the track etc., where a circle as well as a line are involved.
+Does there exist a relation between them?